 Honey Smacks vs Golden Crisp: Which Cereal is Best?

-There are minimal if any visible differences between Honey Smacks® and Golden Crisp®.
+There are minimal if any visible differences between Honey Smacks and Golden Crisp.
 Both are sweetened breakfast cereals made with whole grain wheat.
-Honey Smacks and Golden Crisp cereals have been in grocery stores for decades and over the years there has been minimal changes to the product.
+Honey Smacks and Golden Crisp cereals have been in grocery stores for decades and over the years there has been very few changes to the products.

 For the most part, these cereals are quite similar with only a few distinct differences.

-While taste may be the ultimate deciding factor for which cereal is best, it’s good to know what’s in the food you eat.
+While taste may be the ultimate deciding factor for which cereal you deem best, it’s good to know what’s in the food you eat.

 This is your best reference guide to quickly and easily compare Honey Smacks vs. Golden Crisp cereals.
 Learn more about the nutritional value, calories, and ingredients in these competing cereals.